Walter H. Coelho

 Volunteer, Rhode Island Veterans Home Bristol

-Disabled American Veterans (DAV) National Officer Aid to Chief of Staff to the National Commander
+Disabled American Veterans (DAV) National Officer, Aid to National Commander

 Member Bristol Elks Lodge #1860 Scholarship Committee

 Member American Legion post 18